 4 Key Steps Toward Turning Things Around

 You may not want to admit it but you play a role in this situation.
 Part of that is because you have some deeply engrained automatic reactions.
-Your partner does something that triggers you — often unknowingly.
-This activates the above-mentioned ego.
-The next step is a predetermined response.
-Until you recognize and address these triggers and reactions, your arguments will be like reading from the same script.
+Your partner does something you don’t like you — often unknowingly — and you shift into a default reaction you learned as a child.
+Until you recognize and address your default reactions, your arguments will be like reading from the same script.

 2. Stop Trying to “Win”